 Dr. Schweizer stops breathing.
 “What do you have in mind?”

 Lady Marie France’s gaze deepens, and the doctor understands.
 He looks to the amulet hanging from a golden chain around the woman’s neck, now resting just above the swell of her breasts.

-“You think your potions can take down The Dutchman?”
+“You think your potions can take down The Ripper?”
 He can’t keep back a scoff.
 “With all due respect, Lady Cassel, I know you’re an imperial chemist and all.
-But maybe The Dutchman is a size too big for your skills?”
+But maybe The Ripper is a size too big for your skills?”

 Lady Marie France’s long-nailed fingers curl around the amulet that resembles a silver cross with a white gem at its core, right where the lines meet.
 Dr. Schweizer knows—once the subject’s blood is in it and mixes with the essence, the gem turns red, like a ruby.
 Or like scotch.